-There was a house that stood here from the height of the city’s life in 1920 until it’s collapse in 1973.
-During that time three families grew up inside its beautiful, but very typical walls. [...]
+There was a house that stood here, from the height of the city’s life in 1920 until it’s collapse in 1973.
+During that time three families grew up inside its very typical and very beautiful walls. [...]

 Liam, a tough immigrant from Ireland builds a house for his growing family as he makes a success of his newspaper stand business.
 Every day he drives through the city, seeing countless opportunities.
 His wife, Lil, is his biggest supporter.

 Wanting his dad to be proud, his son volunteers for service in the Pacific as soon as World War II breaks out.
 After four years he returns from the war mentally damaged.
 Grandfather suggests they start a business together but the son refuses and decides to go it alone.

 It’s 1951.
 Across from the house, a new auto plant is being built.
 The family handyman, Eddie Powell gets a job there.
 He introduces Lil to a fellow auto worker Stanley and his wife Irene.
 She instantly decides to sell them the house on unbelievably generous terms.
 Stanley and Irene can’t believe their luck.
 Liam and Lil move to the suburbs.

 Fast forward to 1968.
 It is the apex of America.
 Though there have been riots the past two years, this year things are looking up.
 The Tigers have won the World Series.
 Apollo 8 is orbiting the moon.
 Everyone is still optimistic about the future.

 In 1971 Stanley is diagnosed with terminal cancer.
 He is angry and terrified about what will become of his family.
 The factory is closing and the neighborhood around him is in decline.
 After Stanley’s death, Irene moves out, but unlike Lil before her, she has no interest in who comes next.